MansoorCM/SudokuSolver/README.md

 # SudokuSolver

-Sudoku solver solves sudoku problems using the backtracking algorithm. it allows the user to either solve an existing puzzle from the app by themselves, use the solver or to insert a new puzzle in to the app.
+Sudoku solver uses backtracking algorithm to solve the puzzles. it allows the user to either solve an existing puzzle from the app by themselves, use the solver to solve or to insert a new puzzle in to the app.

 ## Main screen
 <img src="main.jpg" width=150>